P-p-H-d/mlib/README.md

 * you pass automatically the variable per reference for a function call,
 * you can not copy the variable by an affectation (you have to use the API instead).

+### How ownership works

+All M\*LIB containers fully own their data.
+The user is only responsible for initialization and clearing the container (constructor/destructor).
+The container returns borrowed pointers to the data within the container, theses borrowed pointers remain valid until modification of the container.

+### Your first syntaxic sugar

 M\*LIB offers also the possibility to condense further your code, so that it is more high level: by using the `M_EACH` & `M_LET` macros (if you are not afraid of using syntactic macros):